Tilksewm/file-sharing-system/README.md

 ```

 > Each client instance must be run in its own JVM process.
 Running two instances of the same class in the same JVM will cause port `12346` conflicts.

 ---

-## Transfer Modes

-### TCP Upload (to server)
-Reliable, ordered delivery.
-Recommended for critical files.
-Uses a persistent socket stream with progress tracking.

-### UDP Upload (to server)
-Faster for large files on reliable local networks.
-Packets are sequenced and monitored — the server logs any gaps, but **does not retransmit**.
-Use TCP if data integrity is essential.

-### Peer-to-Peer (client to client)
-Always uses TCP via a direct socket connection to the peer's embedded server on port `12346`.
-Two modes:

-- **Browse & Download** — View a peer's shared folder and pull a specific file.
-- **Send File** — Push a file directly to a peer; the recipient is prompted to accept or decline.

----